majortank/pathpioneer/README.md

    npm start
    ```

-## Usage 💻
+## Code Break Down 💻

-For detailed instructions on how to use the application, refer to the [Wiki](https://github.com/majortank/pathpioneer/wiki).
+For detailed breakdown on how to use the code in this repo, refer to the [Wiki](https://github.com/majortank/pathpioneer/wiki).

 ## Contributing 🤝